 We call them Demonstration Projects.
 Demonstration projects look at different ways of delivering home and living supports that give greater flexibility to participants and providers, are outcomes-focused, encourage better practice and ensure Scheme sustainability.

-Each project tests a slightly different way of delivering supports that give greater flexibility, improved outcomes and encourage better practice and Scheme sustainability.
+Each project tests a slightly different way of delivering supports and is aimed at delivering greater flexibility, improving outcomes, encouraging better practice with a focus on Scheme sustainability.

 To support project implementation and evaluation, providers have received grants ranging from $50,000 for smaller projects, to $170,000 for larger projects.

-The grants will help maximise the benefits of these projects for the participants involved and the broader sector through the delivery of a robust evaluation.
+The grants are helping to maximise the benefits of these projects for the participants involved and the broader sector through the delivery of a robust evaluation.

 This page current as of